tjluoma/di/README.md

 # di - [D]ownload and [I]nstall Mac apps

-For apps from the Mac App Store, updates are easy.
+If you buy apps from the Mac App Store, then getting updates is fairly easy.
+(For all of its problems, the Mac App Store does updates pretty well.)

-But there are a lot of good apps -- maybe even the majority of good apps -- that aren’t available in the Mac App Store.
-Installing them means:
+However, there are ***a lot*** of good apps -- maybe even the majority of good apps -- which aren’t available in the Mac App Store.

+Installing those apps means:

-1.	going to Google to find their website
+1.	going to Google to find the appropriate website (not always easy because, especially if app has a common name, or if the search results have a lot of other download sites before the official site.)

 2.	finding the download link (not always easy)